Naturopathy

 What types of treatment might I be offered?

-Because naturopathy is an overall approach to healthcare it uses a variety of treatments that are chosen by the practitioner based on what they feel will be most efficient.
-Each treatment selected will be applied in a way that works with your body's ability to heal itself.
-A large number of practitioners are additionally qualified in other therapies such as acupuncture, homeopathy and iridology, allowing them to be directly involved in the treatment.
-However, they might select a treatment that is not one of their specialist areas and in this case, they will refer you for treatment elsewhere.
+Because naturopathy is an overall approach to healthcare, it uses a variety of treatments chosen by the practitioner based on what they feel will be most efficient.
+Each treatment will be applied in a way that works with your body's ability to heal itself.

 Education

-Expect to learn about the principles of health and disease and the reasons why a person becomes ill in the first place.
-You will also learn about diet, nutrition, exercise, breathing exercises, stress management and detoxification among other things.
-All of this will help you as a patient to gain a better understanding of the totality of body, mind and spirit.
+Expect to learn about the principles of health and disease and why a person becomes ill in the first place.
+You may also learn about diet, nutrition, exercise, breathing exercises and stress management, among other things.
+All of this will help you gain a better understanding of the totality of the body, mind, and spirit.

 Nutrition

-The food we choose to eat has a huge influence on the way our bodies behave.
-In naturopathy, the importance of nutrition is stressed every step of the way.
-Naturopaths believe that the best fuel for our bodies is whole, organic and chemical-free and that controlling our diets is a simple way of preventing health complaints.
-Detox foods are for people who carry an excess of toxins and building foods are good for deficiencies, and so on.
+The food we choose to eat influences the way our bodies behave.
+In naturopathy, the importance of nutrition is emphasised at every step.
+Naturopaths believe that the best fuel for our bodies is whole, organic, and chemical-free, and that adjusting our diets is a simple way to prevent health complaints.

 Who do naturopaths help?